 Gordon’s Sunday school teacher led him to the Lord when he was about 10 years old.
 He enjoyed Bible camp during the summers, where they usually had missionary speakers.
 Influenced by them, he decided he would like to share the gospel with those who hadn’t as yet heard it.

 Gordon earned a bachelor of arts degree from Bethany College in Lindsborg, Kansas.
-He also took some special studies at Fuller School of Missions in Pasadena, California, with Donald McGavran and J. Edwin Orr.
+He also took some special studies at Fuller School of Missions in Pasadena, California.

-The Christensens’ work in Congo included evangelism, starting new churches, and teaching at the Free Church/Covenant Bible Institute.
+The Christensens’ work in Congo included evangelism, starting new churches, and teaching at the Bible Institute in Goyongo.

-At the request of the Church of the Ubangi-Mongala, Gordon and Geneva wrote a three-volume commentary on the New Testament, Mai Na Bomoi (Living Water).
+At the request of the CEUM, the Covenant Church in DR Congo, Gordon and Geneva wrote a three-volume commentary on the New Testament, Mai Na Bomoi (Living Water).
 The commentary has been used in many Bible schools.

 Gordon was a prolific writer, producing booklets for the Christian life such as “The Poison Cup,” “Puberty Rites,” “The Family,” and “The Worker and His Word,” among others.